 The most significant change however came after 1870 when more refined scientific methods and techniques were being introduced.

-Archaeologist, with her systematic and thorough research of the Near Eastern prehistory, analysed with precision skeletons and flints.
-She also preferred the use of over methods (Renfrew and Bahn 2016, 33-35, 38-39; Davies 1999, 6-10)
+Archaeologist Dorothy Garrod, with her systematic and thorough research of the Near Eastern prehistory, analysed with precision skeletons and flints.
+She also preferred the use of radiocarbon dating over relative dating methods (Renfrew and Bahn 2016, 33-35, 38-39; Davies 1999, 6-10)

 Archaeologist Robert Koldewey initialized the detection, recording and excavation of mudbrick walls (Chevalier 2012, 60-61; Fagan 2007, 9-10; Matthews 2003, 10-12).

 More importantly, Garrod and Koldewey’s work methods and techniques were passed on to their assistants and students who represented the future of Ancient Near Eastern Archaeology.
-Walter Andrae took the knowledge he had gained from Koldewey and performed the first stratigraphic sounding at the temple ofat the ancient site of (Chevalier 2012, 60-61; Fagan 2007, 9-10; Matthews 2003, 12).
+Walter Andrae took the knowledge he had gained from Koldewey and performed the first stratigraphic sounding at the temple of Ištar at the ancient site of Assur (Chevalier 2012, 60-61; Fagan 2007, 9-10; Matthews 2003, 12).
 From then on, we can truly start to speak of an Ancient Near Eastern Archaeology.

 - Benoit, A. 2011: Les Civilisations du Proche-Orient Ancien (Petits Manuels de L’École du Louvre), Paris.